 Scholarly Communications & Digital Repository Librarian

-I specialize in scholarly communication (the ways in which scholarship is created, disseminated, reused, and shared) with a focus on publishing and copyright.
-I provide individual consultations as well as customized group workshops on a variety of topics in this area, such as
+I specialize in scholarly communication (the ways in which scholarship is created, disseminated, reused, and shared) with a focus on publishing and copyright issues.
+I provide individual consultations as well as customized group workshops and classroom support on a variety of topics in this area, such as

 - Choosing and evaluating a journal/publisher

 - Retaining author rights when publishing, using an author addendum, understanding/negotiating publisher contracts

 - How to make your work more visible and available

 - Posting work to different sites, including academic social networking sites (Academia.edu, ResearchGate, Humanities Commons, etc.)

 - Penn resources for making your work available

 - Understanding copyright and your rights

 - Using fair use and other exceptions